Registration for individuals registered in Canada

 Language proficiency

-All applicants must demonstrate proficiency in the English language to be able to safely and competently practice as a chiropractor in Alberta.
+All applicants must demonstrate proficiency in the English language to be able to safely and competently practice as a chiropractor.
 You may meet the language requirement in one of three ways:

 Character and reputation